If you’re looking for a specific term, click a letter

 ADN is an agreement for the international transport of dangerous cargo via inland waterways in Europe.

 The Authorised Economic Operator (AEO) is a certificate of security introduced by the World Customs Organisation.
-AEO status can be granted to any economic operator who meet the correct criteria, and will be granted recognition across all Member States.
+AEO status can be granted to any economic operator who meets the correct criteria and will be granted recognition across all Member States.